 The hotel offers 243 uniquely styled rooms, each categorized under themes of “Passion” and “Knowledge,” reflecting the building’s scholarly past.
 Guests can enjoy amenities such as a fitness center, outdoor sauna, and communal spaces like the Vinyl Room and Love Library and NENI restaurant.

-Hotel Bella Grande
+Hotel Bella Grande (Vesterbro)

 Hotel Bella Grande is a boutique hotel located in the heart of Copenhagen, just steps from City Hall Square.
 Set in a restored 1899 building, the interiors, designed by the Copenhagen-based TONEN agency, feature a harmonious mix of vintage and contemporary elements, creating an atmosphere that is both elegant and inviting.
 The hotel offers 109 rooms and suites, each adorned with coordinated upholstery, fabric lampshades from Danish brand Oi Soi Oi, and parquet flooring in a French weave pattern.